List of Triple J programs: This Sporting Life

-Ross and Terri

-Ross and Terri broadcast weekdays at lunch times, for two 2-week periods, over summer 2005 and 2006.
-It was hosted by Ross Noble and Terri Psiakis.
-It was initially a filler show, but the popularity of the pair was enough to bring them back in 2006.

 Today Today

 Today Today was the name given to the drive show in 2004 and 2005, hosted by Chaser members Chris Taylor and Craig Reucassel.
 The show's name was derived from Today Tonight, a controversial Australian TV current affairs show screened on the Seven Network.
 Their humour was in a similar vein to CNNNN and The Chaser, being more politically driven.
 One of their more popular skits was "Coma FM", a parody of commercial radio stations.

 Radio plays

-Triple J currently has had several comedic radio plays:
+Triple J has had several comedic radio plays: